12 Welding Tips for Beginners: Master Arc Welding Basics

-This post follows a listicle format — 12 numbered, focused tips — each broken down with clear instruction, what to watch out for, and short practice exercises.
-You’ll also find images taken at key moments in the video to help visualize what I’m teaching (timestamps included).
+This post follows a listicle format — 12 numbered, focused tips.
+Each one breaks down the instruction, what to watch out for, and short practice exercises.
+You’ll also find images taken at key moments in the video to help you see exactly what I’m teaching (timestamps included).
 I keep the same direct, practical tone I use in the workshop: plain, useful, and no-nonsense.
 Let’s jump in.

 1. Choose the Right Electrode and Know Its Numbering ⚙️

-• The third digit indicates welding positions (“1” for all positions, “2” for flat and horizontal only).
+• The third digit shows welding positions (“1” for all positions, “2” for flat and horizontal only).

-• The last two digits indicate the flux coating and suitable current/polarity (AC/DC) and operating characteristics.
+• The last two digits show the flux coating and suitable current/polarity (AC/DC) plus operating characteristics.

 For beginners working on general purpose mild steel, I often recommend E6011, E6013, or E7018 depending on the material thickness and position: